backupsim2realai/backupsim2realai.github.io/_posts/2019-04-15-Dynamic-Model-Of-Manipulators.markdown

 $$\mathcal{K} = \frac{1}{2} \int_B v^\top (x, y, z) v(x, y, z) \rho \hspace{1mm}dx dy dz$$

-The velocity of a any point $p$ on a body undergoing motion in 3D can be written as
+We know that the velocity of a any point $p$ on a body undergoing motion in 3D can be written as

 $$v = v_C + \omega \times (p - p_C) = v_C + \omega \times r$$